morko/haxroomie/README.md

 }
 ```

 See the default configuration file in https://www.github.com/morko/haxroomie/src/master/src/hhm/config.js for a complete example.

 Haxroomie injects a **haxroomie** object to the haxball headless manager configuration that can be used to e.g. get options from the command line.
 Multiple custom options can be injected to the HHM config with `--options` argument.
-Plugins can be loaded from a file with the `--plugins` argument.

 # API usage